 There are precious few certainties in life but as the old saying goes, taxes are one of them.
 With America’s tax season in full swing, that inevitability is sure to be on the minds of many in the United States.

-During this time of the year it is easy to forget that America isn’t the only country where tax considerations loom over the population, as well as how different tax rates and financial realities can vary around the globe.
+During this time of the year, it is easy to forget that America isn’t the only country where tax considerations loom over the population.
+There are many differences in financial realities around the world and varying income tax rates by country.

 With that in mind, CapRelo decided to take a look at salaries, taxes and take home pay from a number of countries all over the world, and to contextualize that information for an American audience.
 Here’s a quick overview of tax rates by country on average wages across the globe:

 To get a baseline on how the average citizen in each country can expect to be taxed, it’s necessary to know how much the average citizen makes.
 CapRelo examined a report from an intergovernmental economic organization listing the average annual salary for the countries we analyzed.
 After converting local currencies to their equivalent in U.S. dollars, it was possible to assemble the map above, which illustrates how much the average worker can expect to make around the globe.
 The countries in darker red are nations where workers are compensated the most.